DesignQuench/thirst/README.md

 You can also join the Gitter chat here: https://gitter.im/PhoenixUI/PhoenixUI

 ##See a bug?
+Help squash it!
 Create an issue or pull request!

 ## Installation: CSS only
 ![Bower Package](http://img.shields.io/badge/bower%20install-phoenixui-2ecc71.svg?style=flat)